First-Year Admission Checklist

 File the FAFSA Form

 Applying for financial aid by filing the FAFSA (Free Application for Federal Student Aid) Form is the best way to help pay for college.
+The 2026-27 FAFSA Form opens October 1, 2025.
 Financial aid is awarded on a first-come, first-served basis.
-The FAFSA Form opens in December, and the priority deadline to file is May 1.
-We’re here to help—contact Husker Hub if you need assistance.

-Sign Your Housing Contract
+Submit Your Housing Application

 Complete New Student Enrollment Processes

-Important Dates & Deadlines
+Important Dates & Deadlines for First-Year Students

 Continue to reference our list of key dates and deadlines as you navigate the admission process and prepare to join us on campus.